assist-project/state-machine-bug-finder/ARTIFACT.md

 #  Performing a single bug detection experiment

-Suppose we want to test Dropbear V2020.81, for which a model is present in our models directory ('src/main/resources/models/ssh').
+Suppose we want to test Dropbear V2020.81, for which a model is included in our models directory ('src/main/resources/models/ssh/Dropbear-v2020.81.dot').
 From within **SMBugFinder**'s directory we first launch Dropbear, having it listen on port 7001.

     > suts/ssh/dropbear-2020.81/dropbear -p localhost:7001 -F -R -T 100